matomo-org/developer-documentation/docs/4.x/tests-system.md

 ### OmniFixture

 We also have an OmniFixture that includes all other Fixtures.
 OmniFixture is used for screenshot tests to provide data across most reports.
+This fixture is created so the fixture has a lot of different data in the UI tests and it's reused and created as a SQL for speed.
+This is not neccessarily the best solution of how this is done and maybe in the future we rather want a dedicated UI test fixture or a dedicated UI test fixture for every test group instead of one big one.

 ### Keep OmniFixture up to date

-Remember to update the [Omnifixture SQL dump](https://github.com/matomo-org/matomo/blob/master/tests/resources/OmniFixture-dump.sql) whenever you make any change to any fixture.
+Rarely, we may need to update the [Omnifixture SQL dump](https://github.com/matomo-org/matomo/blob/master/tests/resources/OmniFixture-dump.sql) so a specific feature can be tested.
 You can use:

     ./console tests:setup-fixture OmniFixture --sqldump=OmniFixture-dump.sql

-Keeping the OmniFixture up to date makes it easier to see which tests fail after each small fixture change.

-If we don't update the OmniFixture then we end up with many failed screenshots tests which makes it hard to see whether those changes are expected or not.
+You can expect a lot of screenshots to fail after this and it can be hard to validate whether every failed screenshot is expected or not.

 ### Scheduled Reports Tests